A Leray-Serre spectral sequence for Lagrangian Floer theory: Symplectic fibrations

-\end{enumerate} The form $\omega_H$ is called the minimal coupling form of the symplectic connection $H$.
-Any (symplectic) form $\omega_{H,K}:=\omega_H+K\pi^*\omega_B$ is called a weak coupling form. \end{theorem}
+\end{enumerate} The form $a_H$ is called the minimal coupling form for the symplectic connection $H$.
+Any (symplectic) form $\omega_{H,K}:=a_H+K\pi^*\omega_B$ is called a weak coupling form. \end{theorem}

-The idea is that $\omega_H$ is already determined on vertical and verti-zontal components, so it remains to describe it on horizontal components.
+The idea of the proof is that $a_H$ is already determined on vertical and verti-zontal components, so it remains to describe it on horizontal components.
 This is done assigning the value of the zero-average Hamiltonian corresponding to where the $v_i^{\sharp}$ are horizontal lifts of base vectors $v_i$.
-The Hamiltonian property follows from the \emph{curvature identity} [\cite{guillemin} 1.12]:
+Call $\Omega_H\in \Lambda^2(TB,TF)$ the \emph{curvature} of $H$.
+The fact that this vector field is fiberwise Hamiltonian follows from the \emph{curvature identity} \cite[(1.12)]{guillemin}: For any closed connection form $a$ that generates $H$ we have